-Guidelines include policy, procedural, and technical manuals and handbooks, standard professional practices, published research results and related scientific reports, annual work plans, and oral instructions from the supervisor or senior scientist.
+Guidelines include policy, procedural, and technical manuals and handbooks, standard professional practices, published research results and related scientific reports, annual work plans, and overall bureau strategic goals.
 Guidelines specific to assignments are often scarce, not applicable, or have gaps in specificity that require considerable interpretation and/or adaptation for application to issues and problems.

 The scientist uses resourcefulness and experienced judgment in devising new study techniques, developing methods, or significantly departing from established study practices, as required by unique local hydrologic conditions as well as the broad range of water-use practices, and water-quality issues.
 This responsibility requires substantial deviation and departure from precedent study techniques that result in more effective methods.
 Such methods may be used as prototypes, for application by other scientists and water managers in the area and elsewhere.
+Scientist often serves as a technical reviewer of proposed legislation and regulations for impacts on bureau projects and programs.